raviqqe/stak/doc/src/content/docs/install.md

 cargo install stak-compile stak-interpret
 ```

 The `stak-compile` command is a Scheme-to-bytecode compiler.
-The `stak-interpret` command is a bytecode interpreter that intakes bytecode files built by the `stak-compile` command.
+The `stak-interpret` command is a bytecode interpreter that ingests and runs bytecode files built by the `stak-compile` command.

 ## Libraries